What Is User Flow?

 Product development teams’ responsibilities include user flows as deliverables.

-You must provide the elements it the client and the design team once your product is ready.
+Once your product is ready, you must provide the elements to the client and the design team.

-When you present a flow chart with all the necessary details, this can help you validate the design decisions to your other team members.
+When presenting a flow chart with all the necessary details.
+This can help you validate the design decisions to your other team members.

 However, now that the research thinks it’s important, the teams may have to revise the designs and revisit and edit the user flows.

-User flows play an essential role in communicating design to the product managers, developers, and stakeholders.
+User flows are essential in communicating design to the product managers, developers, and stakeholders

 User flow gives teams a bird’s eye view of the entire product.